mongodben/mongodb-oracle/README.md

 ### Web Server Backend

-- [ ] Node.js/TypeScript/Express web server with endpoints to perform the following:
+- [ ] TypeScript/Next.js server routes with endpoints to perform the following:
-  - [ ] index website data based on an XML sitemap
   - [ ] respond to natural language user queries in natural language response with accurate data from the indexed site.
 Format answers in Markdown with links to relevant content on the site.
-- [ ] Minimal API key auth (can be just static environmental variable(s))
 - [ ] Use AI embedding API to create and query embeddings for site data.
+Use Atlas Search `$knnBeta` operator for this.
 - [ ] Use LLM AI to summarize results from query.
-- [ ] Run locally and deploy to hosting (Serverless, fly.io, etc).
+- [ ] Hosting/deployment covered by whichever Next.js hosting platform decided (Netlify, Vercel, etc.)

-  - [Serverless framework](https://serverless.com) worked well for us last time around.
+### Index Search Data

+- [ ] Script(s) to index data from local machine.
+Use vector embedding API for this. maybe OpenAI?

 ### Data Layer - MongoDB Atlas with Atlas Search